tidymodels/workshops/README.md

 # workshops

-This repository is for tidymodels workshops.
-The format is a quarto website.
+This repo contains tutorial materials for machine learning with [tidymodels](https://www.tidymodels.org/).

 ## Organization

-The major directories of interest:

--   `materials` contains the cmd files and code needed for the *latest* workshop.
+This repo is organized into directories:

--   `_slides` has the html versions of the slides for the latest workshop.
+-   `slides/` has Quarto files for the latest version of our slides.
+-   `sources/` contains Quarto files prepared for you to work along with the slides.
--   `_archive` is the location for previous workshops containing the code and the html files.
+-   `archive/` is the location for older versions of this workshop.

 ## Code of Conduct

 Please note that the workshops project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.